AlexW555/AlexW555.github.io/index.md

 ### Recent Projects

 [iPad Posture Visualisation Tool - 2019](pdf/Dissertation.pdf)
 <br>An iPad Application developed for my final year disseration project.
-The application tackles the modern day issues related to explaining posture issues to patients.
-Currently in use within Morrison Hospital, Swansea.
+The application tackles the issues related to patient interaction with explaining posture issues to patients.
+Currently the application is in use within Morrison Hospital, Swansea.
 <img src="images/app.png?raw=true"/>

 ---